;

 5 Documents You Cannot Submit in Dubai Without a Certified Translator

-The five documents most commonly rejected by UAE authorities due to missing certified translation are: marriage and divorce certificates, academic degrees and transcripts, court judgments and legal affidavits, medical reports submitted for insurance or visa purposes, and business contracts requiring notarization.
-Each of these falls under a category that the UAE Ministry of Justice and relevant government departments will only accept when translated by a recognized certified translator — one who stamps and signs the document to confirm accuracy and completeness.
-Submitting any of these in an unofficial translation, regardless of how accurate it appears, is grounds for immediate rejection at immigration counters, court submissions, and embassy appointments.
-In Dubai, the standard is non-negotiable: the translation must come from a certified translation office operating under UAE legal guidelines, with the translator's credentials verifiable by the receiving authority.
+The five documents most commonly rejected by UAE authorities due to missing certified translation services are marriage and divorce certificates, academic degrees and transcripts, court judgments and legal affidavits, medical reports submitted for insurance or visa purposes, and business contracts requiring notarization.
+Each of these falls under a category that UAE government authorities, courts, universities, embassies, and other official institutions generally accept only when translated by a recognized certified translator who stamps and signs the document to verify its accuracy and completeness.
+Submitting these documents with an unofficial or uncertified translation may lead to delays, requests for resubmission, or rejection during the application process.

 ; 5 Documents That Require a Certified Translator in Dubai | Al Hiqba